-Over the course of the last few years, City staff worked with the community to develop a vision and approach to the development for Parcel Group 8.
+Between 2019-2022, City staff worked with the community to develop a vision and approach to the development for Parcel Group 8.
 This included outreach efforts with the Parcel Group 8 neighborhood, Castro Valley Municipal Advisory Council, the existing Bridge Court tenants, Eden Area Municipal Advisory Council, Grove Way Neighborhood Association, Eden Area Community Land Trust, Supervisor Miley's Office, Alameda County Housing and Community Development Departments, Hayward Area Recreation and Park District, and the private and nonprofit development community.
 Based on this extensive community and stakeholder feedback, staff developed an approach to the development of Parcel Group 8 to subdivide Parcel Group 8 into three major segments and move forward with three distinct community and development processes as follows: